Solidsilvr/Solidsilvr/README.md

- Hi, I’m not @Solidsilvr
+ Hi, I’m not @Solidsilvr \n
-Working on random BS!
+Working on random BS! \n
 Dm me for no reason.